-Social Security is insurance for the most important investment most of us will ever make: our retirement.
-One reason Social Security has become more important in recent decades is that other investments in retirement have become more risky and less secure.
+Social Security is insurance for the most important investments most of us will ever make: our income in retirement.
+One reason Social Security has become more important in recent decades is that other investments intended to provide income in retirement have become more risky and less secure.

-One cause of the increase in retirement risk is the decline in defined-benefit retirement plans.
-Definedbenefit plans are excellent for workers because the workers don't bear as much of the risks of investment.
-The onus is on the employer to create a large investment fund that can grow large enough to cover future retirement expenses.
-With defined-contribution plans, however, the worker bears all of the risk, and the onus is on the worker to maintain the investment and have it grow large enough to cover future retirement expenses.
+One cause of the increase in retirement-income risk is the decline in defined-benefit retirement plans.
+Defined-benefit plans are excellent for workers because the workers don't bear as much of the investment risk.
+The onus is on the employer or plan provider to create a large investment fund that can grow large enough to cover future retirement expenses.
+With defined-contribution plans, however, the worker bears all of the risk, and the onus is on the worker to manage the investment so that it grows large enough to cover future retirement expenses.
 Unfortunately, defined-benefit plans are not as common as they once were (Figure 4.1).